 Yes.
 We offer complete packing services for residential and commercial moves.

 We are able to provide packing supplies such as boxes, wrapping paper, bubble wrap, and tape to all of our customers at cost.
-This means we do not up-charge for these items and are able to sell these items to our customers at the cost at which we bought them.
-Since we typically buy in bulk, the pricing we can offer is typically better than anything you can find elsewhere.
+This means we do not up-charge for these items and are able to sell these items to our customers at the cost at which we bought them. the pricing we can offer is typically better than anything you can find elsewhere.

 If we are doing the packing ourselves, we will bring the required supplies on move day and you will just pay for the items we used at the end of the move.